About the Amputee Program

 You may have other risks, based on your condition.
-Be sure to talk with your health care provider about any concerns you have before your amputation.
+Talk with your surgeon about any concerns you have before your amputation.

 How do I prepare for an amputation?

-Ask your health care provider to tell you what you should do before your amputation.
+Ask your surgeon to tell you what you should do before your amputation.
 Below is a list of common steps that you may be asked to do:

-- Your doctor will explain the procedure and ask if you have any questions.
+- Your surgeon will explain the procedure and ask if you have any questions.

 - You will be asked to sign a consent form that gives permission to do the procedure.
 Read the form carefully and ask questions if something is not clear.

-- Along with a complete medical history, your doctor may do a physical exam to ensure you are in otherwise good health.
+- Along with a complete medical history, your surgeon may do a physical exam to ensure you are in otherwise good health.
 You may have blood or other tests.

 - You will be asked to fast for 8 hours, generally after midnight.

-- If you are pregnant or think you may be, tell your doctor.
+- If you are pregnant or think you may be, tell your surgeon.

-- Tell your doctor if you are sensitive to or are allergic to any medications, latex, tape, or anesthetic agents (local and general).
+- Tell your surgeon if you are sensitive to or are allergic to any medications, latex, tape, or local and general anesthesia.

-- Tell your doctor of all medications (prescription and over-the-counter) and herbal supplements that you are taking.
+- Tell your surgeon of all medicines (prescription and OTC) and herbal supplements that you are taking.

-- Tell your doctor if you have a history of bleeding disorders or if you are taking any anticoagulant (blood-thinning) medications, aspirin, or other medications that affect blood clotting.
-You may be told to stop these medications prior to the procedure.
+- Tell your surgeon if you have a history of bleeding disorders or if you are taking any blood-thinning (anticoagulant) medicines, aspirin, or other medicines that affect blood clotting.
+You may be told to stop these medicines before the procedure.